 Forty-five (45) credits of course work are required for the Criminal Justice major involving thirty-six (36) credits of required core course work and nine (9) credits of required concentration course work.
 The concentration course work need not be in the same concentration, but must include at least one 400-level concentration course.
-CRJ 100 is considered a Prerequisite to all 300 and 400-level CRJ courses unless waived by instructor or Department Chair.
+CJUS 100 is considered a Prerequisite to all 300 and 400-level CJUS courses unless waived by instructor or Department Chair.

 Four foundational core courses (12 Credits)

 CJUS 492 OR another 300 or 400 level CJUS course

 Three concentration courses (9 Credits)

 Concentrations will be offered in Law Administration, Law Enforcement, Corrections, Criminological Theory, Juvenile Justice, Forensics, Intelligence and Security Studies.

 CHEM 350 and CHEM 351